timgit/pg-boss/docs/readme.md

 - `data`: object
 - `options`: object

-`options` supports all properties in [send options](configuration.md#send-options) and an optional `tz` property that specifies a time zone name.
+`options` supports all properties in `send()` and an optional `tz` property that specifies a time zone name.
 If not specified, the default is UTC.

 For example, the following code will send a job at 3:00am in the US central time zone into the queue `notification-abc`.